kasslent/clc-digital-skills/_lessons/module-2.1.md

 ##Purpose and Organizing Content
 What do you want your website to do?
 Who is your target audience?
 What is the purpose of the website?

 When thinking about how to organize and arrange the content on your website, think about how your eyes navigate a web page.
 Our eyes tend to gravitate to larger elements first, such as:

 * large images
 * large text
 * blocks of color

-Then we narrow in on interesting blocks of content to further to explore in detail.
+Then we narrow in on interesting blocks of content to further explore in detail.

 Use the layout of your website to guide the viewer’s eye and provide a clear path for viewers.